A black-box adversarial attack for poisoning clustering: Methodology

 \subsection{Threat Algorithm}

 The approach we used to optimize Program (\ref{opt:zeroInfty}), takes its inspiration from Genetic Algorithms (GA) \cite{DBLP:books/aw/Goldberg89}.
 These methods nicely fit our black-box setting since they do not require any particular property on the function to be optimized.
 Furthermore, our algorithm possesses solid convergence properties.
-In the supplementary material, we show that our algorithm is an instance of the \emph{Abstract Genetic Algorithm} (AGA), as presented in \cite{10.1007/BFb0029725,DBLP:conf/ppsn/EibenAH90}, and we give a proof of its convergence.
+In Section \ref{section:convergence_properties} we show that our algorithm is an instance of the \emph{Abstract Genetic Algorithm} (AGA), as presented in \cite{10.1007/BFb0029725,DBLP:conf/ppsn/EibenAH90}, and we give a proof of its convergence.

 An additional constraint, usually imposed in real-world scenarios, is represented by the limited number of queries that can be performed to the algorithm under attack \cite{DBLP:conf/gecco/AlzantotSCZHS19}.
 Classical approaches in GAs usually create large, fixed-size populations at each generation, and this, in turn, requires to compute the fitness score multiple times, querying $\C$ for each individual in the population, thereby making the process query-inefficient.
 To address this issue, we propose a growing size population approach.
 We start with a population $\Theta$ of size equal to $1$ and, generation by generation, we grow it by producing a new individual.
-To still harness the explorative power of GAs, we use higher mutation rates on average, and we allow the population set $\Theta$ to grow by keeping trace of all the previously computed individuals.
-Further decisions can be adopted to prevent $\Theta$ to grow too much in size.
-However, in our experiments, we adopt a technique to speed up the convergence of the optimization algorithm by reducing the number of generations (c.f.
-Section \ref{section:improvement}).
+To still harness the explorative power of GAs, we use a high mutation rate, and we allow the population set $\Theta$ to grow by keeping trace of all the previously computed individuals.
+In the case of memory-aware applications, our method can be extended by controlling the size of $\Theta$, in particular, by pruning low-fitness candidates.
+However, in our experiments, we adopted a different technique aimed to speed up the convergence of the optimization algorithm by reducing the number of generations (cf. Section \ref{section:improvement}).

 Algorithm \ref{alg:FCA} describes our optimization approach.
 It takes as input the feature matrix $\vec{X}$, the clustering algorithm $\C$, the target samples $T$, the maximum attacker's power $\delta$, the total number of generations $G$ (the attacker's budget in term of queries) and the attacker's objective function $l$ (which in our case is the one defined in Program (\ref{opt:zeroInfty})).
 The resulting output is the optimal adversarial noise mask $\vec{\epsilon}^*$ that minimizes $l$.
 At each generation, a new adversarial mask $\vec{\epsilon}^{(g + 1)}$ is generated and added to a population set $\Theta$ containing all previous masks.